kosso/MediaDrop/README.md

 # MediaDrop
-I simple example HTML + JS file which provides a simple interface to drag and drop a single **image, audio or video** file onto the browser and read the information from it and providing the data for uploading somewhere.
+A simple example HTML + JS file which provides a simple interface to drag and drop a single **image, audio or video** file onto the browser and read the information from it and providing the data for uploading somewhere.
 Also provides audio waveform and video thumbnail capability.

 - Image files do nothing but ready the file for whatever you need.
 - Audio files will automatically create an audio waveform PNG file.